Saturday, March 04, 2006

 Tonsils Grow Back

 Something tells me it's time to revisit, and post, the substances that made my tonsils grow back thirty-three years after my tonsillectomy.
 A good friend had recommended Strivectin to combat stretch marks, I made a note to myself to look it up on the Web.
 What I found was the Fitness First USA "Anti-Wrinkle/Anti-Inflammation" kit, which not only offered the Strivectin, but ingestible capsules of (1) Co-Enzyme Q 10, (2) Alpha Lipoic Acid and (3) Acetyl-L-Carnitine.
-I researched each one and decided to embark in the regimen recommended by Fitness First USA, one capsule daily of each.
+I researched each one and decided to embark in the regimen recommended by Fitness First USA.

 Two weeks later, I could feel my tonsils growing back.